oneearedrabbit/shell/README.md

 pip install flake8
 ```

-## nsjail
+## NSJail

-typically, you won't be running nsjail on a host machine, but if you
+Typically, you won't be running nsjail on a host machine, but if you
-really have to this might be helpful. however, keep in mind that
+really have to this might be helpful.
+Keep in mind that sandbox.cfg is
-sandbox.cfg is created for docker file system and it may not work for
-you as is.
+created for docker file system and it may not work for you as is.

 ```bash
 sudo mkdir /sys/fs/cgroup/{pids,memory}/NSJAIL